 And yeah, half a day.
-The whole processing is not happening.
+The whole process is not happening.
 It’s kind of like, okay, what’s the next word?
-I want to I want to choose by the time I remember the word, I’d forgotten what I wanted to say.
+I want to choose by the time I remember the word, I’d forgotten what I wanted to say.

 Tracey Bode 16:27

 There you go, exactly the processing becomes very tricky.
 So it’s interesting, you’ve experienced that and it becomes quite an effort full, I imagine